|Tax Bracket (Single)||Marginal Tax Rate|

 - The Nevada tax brackets on this page were last updated from the Nevada Department of Revenue in November, 2012.
 Please contact us if any of our Nevada tax data is incorrect or out of date.

-- Nevada tax return forms are available from the TaxFormFinder.org or the Nevada Department of Revenue.
+- Nevada tax return forms are available on the Nevada tax forms page or the Nevada Department of Revenue.

 - Before the official 2015 Nevada income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Nevada tax tables are released.